hungtran3011/calc-from-andre/README.md

 - Symbols: use ÷ instead of / for division, × instead of * for times
 - Add square roots and n-roots of numbers
 - Add percentage calculation

-## Optional features to add:

-- Scientific mode:
-  - Trigonometric and inverse trigonometric functions, with degrees and radians are supported, and re
-  - Powers and logarithms, with e constant supported
-  - Factorials, combinations and permutations calculator
-  - Greatest common factors (GCF/GCD) and least common multiple (LCM) of 2 and more positive integers
-- Conversion mode: the conversion between the units of distance, mass or volume, etc.
+- **UPDATE 25/09/2022**: Complete '''scientific''' mode, complete for the '''unit converter''' and '''currency converter''' mode

+Details can be seen at '''changelog.md'''

-And more features if I have free time to add 😊
+And more features and updates if I have free time to add 😊